cangjie-bot/cangjie_docs/docs/dev-guide/source_en/collections/collection_arraylist.md

 }
 ```

-You can use the `add(T, at!: Int64)` and `add(all!: Collection<T>, at!: Int64)` functions to insert a single element or a Collection of the same element type at a specified index.
-The element at that index and subsequent elements will be shifted to make space.
+You can insert a specified single element or a Collection value of the same element type at a specified index position using the `add(T, at!: Int64)` and `add(all!: Collection<T>, at!: Int64)` functions.
+The element at that index and subsequent elements will be shifted backward to make space.

 <!-- run -->